Intuitive Eating

 The benefits of intuitive eating

-Intuitive eating has grown in popularity in recent years, for a good reason.
-A growing body of research shows that intuitive eating is linked to positive health outcomes, including reduced weight cycling1, reduced emotional eating2, higher self-esteem2, greater body appreciation2, and general well-being2.
+Intuitive eating has grown in popularity in recent years.
+A growing body of research shows that intuitive eating is linked to positive health indicators1, including higher self-esteem2, greater body appreciation2, reduced emotional eating2, and general well-being.2

 The process: